 My goal for this site is to be the resource I wish I had when I was freshly diagnosed with these conditions.
 I strive to organize, share and make sense of what I’ve learned, and to link to the best resources I’ve found.
 I hope to make someone’s life easier.
 These conditions are incredibly complex, still poorly understood by the scientific community, and afflict a person in a completely holistic way.
 Doctors will provide powerful options, but don’t stop there.
 I’ve learned there are countless more ways to adapt and improve your quality of life, and every little bit has helped.

-I’m finally thirty and suffered from significant symptoms for about 4 years before getting diagnosed with POTS (Postural Orthostatic Tachycardia Syndrome) and MCAS (Mast Cell Activation Syndrome), which actually makes me normal in a way.
+I’m finally in my thirties and suffered from significant symptoms for about 4 years before getting diagnosed with POTS (Postural Orthostatic Tachycardia Syndrome) and MCAS (Mast Cell Activation Syndrome), which actually makes me normal in a way.
 It takes most of us years to get diagnosed.
 I’m a mechanical engineer, and have lived in Southern California most of my life.
 I made it through UC San Diego, UCLA for grad school, and went on to get my PE license.
 I’ve loved solving problems, but my health has been the most difficult challenge I’ve encountered.
 It makes engineering school feel trivial.
 I can’t build myself a new body, or get a brain transplant.
 Instead, I’ve worked hard to find great specialists and treatments to get the best quality of life possible.
 Then, I’ve had to work on the penultimate challenge- acceptance.